jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

 #### 2020-03-22 Done Organize Planning Docs

-- [x] I moved around folders, for a preliminary split up between Encircle Docs and Experiment 3 Programming projects.
+- [x] I moved around folders, for a preliminary split up between Encircle Docs and Circle 3.0 Programming projects.
 - [x] I could change titles of projects inside the doc content too.
     - [x] I am unsure whether I want to call the projects 'Encircle Docs'.
 Maybe 'Encircle Language Specification'.
     - [x] I do want to go for the name 'Encircle' as opposed to 'New Computer Language'.